pietraferreira/quartz/content/notes/university/year3/cs3002/cs3002-supervised-learning.md

     - If this does not reduce classification accuracy, then the pruning is carried out.

 # K-Nearest Neighbour
+- K-nearest neighbor is based on the idea that nearby data points influence classification.
 - Case based reasoning.
 - Based on the idea that items that are located "nearby" in the data space will influence how unknown data is classified.
 - Been around since 1910.